oipithesecond/forsylvia/README.md

 #### UPDATION

-this website has been personalised by oipithesecond (@oipi on discord)
+this website has been personalised by oipithesecond message me on discord (@oipi) for any discrepencies